 When the legendary figure of George Gatenby Stead passed from the scene in 1908, and his stud was dispersed, many feared that the last had been seen of the famous ‘yellow jacket, black cap’ carried by Noctuiform and so many other grand gallopers.
 But although his bloodstock was sold, George’s two sons, Wilfred and Gerald, each decided to continue their father’s sporting legacy, albeit on a more limited scale.
-The year 1916 saw each of the brothers in possession of a top class three-year-old, Wilfred with Sasanof and Gerald with The Toff; the former was by George Stead’s great champion, Martian, while The Toff was by Martian’s half-brother, Boniform.
+The brothers had raced a number of decent horses in partnership in the past including Ring Dove, Bon Reve, Nautiform and Culprit but now began to go more their separate ways.
+The year 1916 saw each of the brothers in possession of a top-class three-year-old, Wilfred with Sasanof and Gerald with The Toff; the former was by George Stead’s great champion, Martian, while The Toff was by Martian’s half-brother, Boniform.
 The Toff had proven himself one of the best juveniles in the Dominion as a two-year-old by winning the Great Northern Foal Stakes, while Sasanof had run the champion mare Desert Gold to a length in the Challenge Stakes at Trentham.
 Alas, being geldings neither horse was eligible for the Derby at Randwick.

 Quinlivan wasn’t the only New Zealand trainer to have arrived in Sydney during the winter with a team in preparation for the rich races of the spring.
 Murray Hobbs, the veteran Riccarton trainer, had taken up residence about a month before on his first visit to Sydney, and the premier horse in his charge was a smart colt that was very much eligible for the A.J.C.
 Derby and already had been heavily supported for the race.
 The horse in question was Kilboy, and he crossed the Tasman with quite a reputation that year.
 A rather heavy-topped bay of medium height, Kilboy wasn’t offered on the New Zealand market as a yearling but was retained to race by his breeder, Mr J. B. Reid of the Elderslie Stud.
-Reid was also the breeder of Sasanof, but whereas he had sold that horse as a yearling for 400 guineas at the Christchurch annual bloodstock sales, Kilboy was a late-season foal from a first season sire, and as such Reid hadn’t thought he would realise his real value in the ring.
+Reid was also the breeder of Sasanof, but whereas he had sold that horse as a yearling for 400 guineas at the Christchurch annual bloodstock sales, Kilboy was a late-season foal from a first-season sire, and as such Reid hadn’t thought he would realise his real value in the ring.

 The Sydney racing public got its first opportunity to assess the respective merits of Kilboy and Sasanof when each was started for the Chelmsford Stakes.
 They say money talks on a racecourse and it was positively humming a tune at that Tattersall’s meeting when, after being backed in from 12/1 to half that quote, Sasanof, a mean, spare gelding, gave the lie to his plebeian appearance in the paddock with an aristocratic performance on the course to deny Woorak the main prize by a head.
 Legally, the bookmaker was an extinct species in New Zealand, explicitly outlawed with the introduction of the Tote in that country.
 Of course, in practice, the bookmaker still existed there but merely operated more furtively.
 Nonetheless, our Kiwi friends that day at Randwick enjoyed the gay abandon of being able to support Sasanof with the bagmen right out in the open, and they carried more than moonbeams away from the course that evening.
 Kilboy, on the other hand, had been unwanted in the betting and was unsighted in the race after floundering at the tapes, although he did manage to make up ground stylishly over the last half-mile to just miss a place for the first time in his life.
-Handicapped at 6 st. 12lb in the Melbourne Cup, Sasanof was already emerging as a strong prospect for the race, while Kilboy’s Derby support by no means waned in the wake of his failure.
+Sasanof, handicapped at 6 st. 12lb in the Melbourne Cup, was already emerging as a strong prospect for the race, while Kilboy’s Derby support by no means waned in the wake of his failure.

 The risk of unsoundness, however, was one of the reasons his owner was willing to meet a buyer if the price was right.
 Enter His Highness, the Rajah of Pudakota.
 A wealthy Indian sportsman, he instructed Chisholm and Company to cable Reid in New Zealand with an offer of three thousand guineas for the horse, and a contingency of two thousand more if he won the A.J.C.
 Derby.
 The offer was subject, of course, to the routine veterinarian’s inspection.
-Reid cabled back accepting the offer, and Chisholm’s arranged for Tom Doyle to vet the horse.
+Reid cabled back accepting the offer, and Chisholm arranged for Tom Doyle to vet the horse.
 The sale fell through when Doyle wouldn’t issue a certificate of soundness, although he considered that Kilboy might well remain sound if certain precautions were taken when the horse was being shod.
 Such professional equivocation was somewhat less than compelling, and the good Rajah resolved to keep his money in his pocket.

 Into the breach stepped Wilfred Stead.
 Flushed with ready money after landing some good bets in the Chelmsford Stakes, Stead decided to act as his own vet.
 Back in New Zealand he was the proprietor of the Flaxmere Stud in the Hawke’s Bay district and had known his way around horses all his life.
 He already owned Kilboy’s younger brother, Kill ‘Em, a horse he had purchased as a yearling for a mere hundred guineas and who was showing distinct promise in private, back in Maoriland.
 The prospect of emulating his father by winning the A.J.C.
 Derby with a horse carrying the very same colours that Noctuiform did eleven years earlier, was one too rich to resist.
 He looked Kilboy over, liked what he saw, and promptly offered two thousand guineas for him, with an extra three thousand thrown in if he won the A.J.C. blue riband – a clever variation on the first deal that had fallen through.
 Reid accepted the offer, and the colt changed hands as late as the Tuesday before the Derby was due to be run.
 Mr E. S. (Sydney) Luttrell, an architectural engineer and a close friend of Stead for many years, joined him in the purchase.
 Despite the presence of his own trainer in Sydney, Stead rather pointedly left Kilboy in the charge of Murray Hobbs.